j-berg-au/BOUNDLESS/content/index.md

 - [[Character Creation]]
 - [[Storymaster]]
 - [[Foes]]
-#### Staying Connected
-This game is still a work in progress, and so we'd love to hear your feedback!
-You can supply yours by submitting a response to our Google Form, or feel free to express your thoughts and meet others in our Discord!
 #### Inspirations
 Here's a list of games and media that has inspired ***BOUNDLESS*** in both theme and mechanics.
 Be sure to check them out!